darkpalacestudio/darkpalacestudio.github.io/faq.markdown

 issue any refunds.
 Our reasoning is that a customer could buy one of our products, request a refund and then continue to use our products.

-In the case that you are truly unsatisfied with one of our products feel free to get in touch so that we can discuss potential solutions.
+In the case there are any technical issues with one of our products, feel free to get in touch so that we can discuss potential solutions.